NunoDiasMartins/100-days-of-code/log.md

 **Thoughts:**
 The exercise was easy but I demonstrated lack of knowledge in the BST search and behavior.
 Once again I make it complex and end up spending all the time trying to debug.
 Only after reading their solution I understood where the issue was happening.
 Unfortunately the Number.Min was not helping and i found out the existence of a Infinity global variable from typescript, but this was not excuse.
 I should not jump right away to the code.
 Not a good day :(

+### Day 10: January 13, 2022

+**Today's Progress**:
+Complete one exercise 'Min Height BST' from AlgoExpert

+**Thoughts:**
+I was able to complete the exercise in more than 1hour.
+I got the idea pretty quick but the playing around with the index to insert in the BST was what pushed back.
+The day before I jump the challenge because I got a injure and spent a couple of hours in the hospital.
+Now I have a scar from living in Canada :')

 <!--

 ### Day 0: February 30, 2016 (Example 2)